Soft-Masked Diffusion Language Models: Experiments

 \subsection{Code Generation}

-\paragraph{Setup} We integrate SM into the state-of-the-art Dream-7B~\citep{ye_dream_2025} and Dream-Coder-7B~\citep{xie_dream-coder_2025} instruction-tuned models.
+\paragraph{Setup} We integrate SM into the state-of-the-art Dream-7B~\citep{ye_dream_2025} and Dream-Coder-7B~\citep{xie_dreamcoder_2025} instruction-tuned models.
 For finetuning, we aim to use the same SFT datasets as the original models.
 Dream-7B uses Tulu 3~\citep{tulu3_2025} and SmolLM2~\citep{smol_2025}; Dream-Coder-7B uses Ling-Coder-SFT~\citep{codefuse2025samplemattersleveragingmixtureofexperts}.
-We deploy parameter-efficient finetuning using weight-decomposed low-rank adaptation (DoRA;~\citealt{shih_dora_2024}) on 270k curated training samples with a batchsize of 8, yielding 33.5k update steps.
-We then test the models on two coding tasks, HumanEval~\citep{chen_evaluating_2021} and MBPP~\citep{mbpp_2021}, as well as on their plus version~\citep{evalplus_2023}.
-See Appendix~\ref{app:finetuning-large} for more details on the experimental setup.
+We deploy parameter-efficient finetuning using weight-decomposed low-rank adaptation (DoRA;~\citealt{shih_dora_2024}) on nearly 270k curated training samples with a batchsize of 8, yielding 33.5k update steps.
+We test the models on two coding tasks, HumanEval~\citep{chen_evaluating_2021} and MBPP~\citep{mbpp_2021}, as well as on their plus version~\citep{evalplus_2023}. { We report results in iso-update training, and show similar gains in iso-compute in Appendix~\ref{app:coding-isocompute}. } See Appendix~\ref{app:finetuning-large} for more details on the experimental setup.

-\paragraph{Results} The mean results are given in Table~\ref{tab:downstream}, tabulated based on the NFE budget\footnote{The NFE budget (Appendix~\ref{app:nfe_budget}) is the ratio between the diffusion steps and the max generation length.} of the decoding.
+\paragraph{Results} The mean results are given in Table~\ref{tab:downstream}, tabulated based on the NFE budget of the decoding.
 First, we see that finetuned models (without SM) can maintain the performance of the original models, validating our finetuning procedure.
-Second, the benefits observed in small-scale language modeling transfer to performance gains in large-scale models: the table shows a performance boost on nearly all tasks (up to 11.3\%).
+Second, the benefits observed in small-scale language modeling transfer to performance gains in large-scale models: the table shows a performance boost on nearly all tasks (up to 15.1\%).
 The gains are particularly prominent at lower NFE budgets.
 Furthermore, we show that SM complements other efficiency-enhancement mechanisms.
-Figure~\ref{fig:fast_dllm} reports the mean performance of the finetuned Dream-Coder-7B models, with and without SM, when combined with Fast-dLLM's blockwise caching and confidence-aware decoding~\citep{wu_fast-dllm_2025}.
-The performance is plotted as a function of the token throughput, which is indirectly determined from the block length of the blockwise decoding---with longer blocks correlating with higher throughputs.
+Figure~\ref{fig:fast_dllm} reports the mean performance of the finetuned Dream-Coder-7B models, with and without SM, when combined with Fast-dLLM's blockwise caching and confidence-aware decoding~\citep{wu_fastdllm_2026}.
+The performance is plotted as a function of the token throughput, which is indirectly determined from the block length of the blockwise decoding---with longer blocks correlating with higher throughputs, as described in Appendix~\ref{app:fast_dllm}.
 The benefits of SM become more promising at higher throughputs.

 \paragraph{Ablations} To validate our design choices, we perform extensive ablation studies on the Dream models.
 In Appendix~\ref{app:math_reasoning}, we evaluate SM on math tasks and notice similar performance gains.
 In Appendix~\ref{app:top-k}, we vary the number of top-$k$ contributions.
 We find that $k=1$ is optimal for coding tasks and $k=3$ yields the best overall results.
 We also tested a trainable k selection, by replacing the top-$k$ filtering with a softmax that uses a trainable temperature.
 However, this did not improve the performance.
 Finally, Appendix~\ref{app:time} applies SM only in certain periods during denoising.
 We find that SM is particularly beneficial in the first 20\% of decoding steps.